-- "If you're planning to call a bet, you're better off betting it yourself."

 Fold equity refers to your chances of causing your opponent to fold.
 Technically speaking, if you think your opponent will fold 20% of the time in a $200 pot, you have $40 in fold equity.

 However, in broader terms, fold equity can be used to signify that you're putting thought into the fact that you can make your opponent fold.

-If you take a look at a nosebleed hand from PL.com's MarketPulse biggest pots section, you can see how fold equity shapes entire games.
-These high-stakes players are so well-versed in reading their opponent's range that they can make moves with no hand at all.
+If you're a regular watcher of poker's highest-stakes games you can see how fold equity shapes entire games.
+High-stakes players are so well-versed in reading their opponent's range that they can make moves with no hand at all.

 They sometimes rely entirely on fold equity.
 And fold equity can win you pots that you have no business even being in in the first place.

 You are playing in a $1/$2 game at your local casino.
 Effective stacks are $200.
-You are dealt A♠ T♠ in the cutoff.
+You are dealt AA in the cutoff.
 A player limps from early position and it is folded to you.
 You make it $10 and only the early-position limper calls.

 Well, you do not have the best hand currently, and with one overcard and a gut-shot, you are not getting the correct odds to call.
 That eliminates calling from your options.

 You're left with raising or folding.
 Folding, although safe, is not the best play.
 Plus, you want to be the one wielding fold equity to your advantage - don't let your opponent be the one to profit.

 So let's take a look at raising.
 There are a few reasons for choosing to raise.
 His range is wide and consists of many hands that cannot stand much action.

 Also, your perceived range (how he sees your hand) is strong.
 You raised pre-flop and are now choosing to raise his flop bet.
 This represents a made hand, one that wants action.